Master of Applied Science

 • 500 level courses.
 A minimum of 12 credits of graduate level course (numbered 5XX) courses must be completed, of which at least 12 credits must be in Civil Engineering (labelled CIVL 5XX).

 • CIVL 597.
-All students are required to register once in the appropriate section of CIVL 597 Graduate Seminar (1 credit, Pass/Fail mark); however, they are encouraged to attend the seminar series (without subsequent registration) throughout their time in the program.
+All students are required to register for in the appropriate section of CIVL 597 Graduate Seminar (1 credit, Pass/Fail mark) for both terms of their first year; however, they are encouraged to attend the seminar series (without subsequent registration) throughout their time in the program.
 All MASc students are required to give at least one seminar presentation within CIVL 597 during the program.

 • CIVL 592.
 A maximum of 6 credits may be taken through CIVL 592 Directed Studies.